 It gives you better control, the flexibility of schedule, and the thing is that you and your bike understand each other as friends.
 You can get the best in the toughest roads and situations on your bike as compared to the rented bikes.

 It also costs you less than the rented ones in a long journey and gives you the freedom to ride around as you wish without any penalty or tension of not returning the rented bike on the promised date.

-In this article, I will share my experience on how I carried my bike in train to Ladakh from Kerala hoping it will be helpful for all my other biker friends as well who are looking out to such information for transporting the bike in train to Ladakh.
+In this article, I will share my experience on how I carried my bike in the train to Ladakh from Kerala hoping it will be helpful for all my other biker friends as well who are looking out to such information for transporting the bike in a train to Ladakh.

 Carrying Bike in Train to Ladakh from Kerala

-Over my journey to Ladakh, I carried my bike in train to Jammu Tawi and then hit the roads for 3000+ KMs for next 13 days.
-I went all the way from Jammu – Srinagar – Leh – Ladakh – Manali – Delhi and finally carried my bike back to home in Kerala from Delhi in Train only.
+Over my journey to Ladakh, I carried my bike in train to Jammu Tawi and then hit the roads for 3000+ KMs for the next 13 days.
+I went all the way from Jammu – Srinagar – Leh – Ladakh – Manali – Delhi and finally carried my bike back home in Kerala from Delhi in Train only.